Every new movie and show on Netflix: August 2019

-July was a huge month for Netflix, with the release of Stranger Things season 3 (alongside new Queer Eye and Orange is the New Black).
-But that's in the past, what's next for Netflix?
-Well, a lot actually!
+July was huge for Netflix, with the release of Stranger Things season 3 (alongside new Queer Eye and Orange is the New Black).
+But that's in the past.
+What's next for Netflix?
+A lot actually!

-The critically acclaimed and flat-out awesome GLOW is getting a third season release in August.
+The critically acclaimed and flat-out awesome GLOW is getting a season 3 release in August.
 As is She-Ra and the Princesses of Power.
 That show absolutely rules for kids and adults.

 Available on Netflix, August 2019